Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 • On 24 February 2024, the first confirmed cases in birds in the Antarctic Treaty area (Peninsula region) were reported by the Argentine and Spanish national Antarctic programs.

-• COMNAP national Antarctic programs preparation and vigilance lead to reports of wildlife indicating behaviour or symptoms indicative of HPAI in the Peninsula region, these are considered suspected cases.
+• COMNAP national Antarctic programs preparation and vigilance led to reports of wildlife indicating behaviour or symptoms indicative of HPAI in the Peninsula region, these are considered suspected cases.
 Sample collection and testing are carried out by national Antarctic programs but is not possible for all suspected cases.
 Testing takes time and so there is a delay in reported confirmed cases.

-• A one-page summary has been produced by COMNAP with information.
-Full guidance (version 1/30 August 2023) for COMNAP Members is also available by way of the Member’s Only Document area.
+• Full COMNAP guidance (version 4, 10 December 2024) for COMNAP Members is available by way of the Member’s Only Document area.

 National Antarctic Programs HPAI News